-Hardcore anglers only!
+Hardcore anglers only at this Northwest Territories fishing lodge!
 This lodge currently holds world records for the largest lake trout, arctic char, and arctic grayling.
-During the past 60+ years, this outfitter has provided its guests with unbelievable fishing in the Northwest Territories of Canada.
+During the past 60+ years, this outfitter has provided its guests with unbelievable Northwest Territories fishing in Canada.
 Their four lodges set on Great Bear Lake and Great Slave Lake, as well as Tree River, will please every guest looking for an adventurous fishing trip.

 Each of the four lodges provides world-class fishing that is sure to amaze.
 Each day you will go out with your knowledgeable guides, and every evening you will gather at the rustic lodge you are staying at to recount the day’s successes!